Q. What makes a species “lost?”

 Most importantly, our top 25 “most wanted” species are flagships for conservation and represent genuine opportunities for conservation action with local partners on the ground (or in the water, as the case may be).

-Q. Do you think you’ll find any of the species on your top 25 list?
+Q. Do you think you’ll find most of the species on your top 25 list?

 We really don’t know what to expect.
-Some of these species are known only from a single specimen (Wondiwoi Tree Kangaroo, Namdapha Flying Squirrel, Attenborough’s Long-beaked Echidna, Ilin Island Cloudrunner, Fernandina Galapagos Tortoise, Velvet Pitcher Plant).
+So far the Jackson’s Climbing Salamander, Wallace’s Giant Bee and Fernandina Galapagos Tortoise have been rediscovered.
+Some of these species are known only from a single individual (Wondiwoi Tree Kangaroo, Namdapha Flying Squirrel, Attenborough’s Long-beaked Echidna, Ilin Island Cloudrunner, Velvet Pitcher Plant).
 The Bullneck Seahorse has actually never been seen in the wild.
 However, there is unsubstantiated evidence from local communities that some of these species may still be out there.
 And if there’s any one theme for this initiative, it’s hope.
 Hope that maybe, by some chance, these species are still out there.
-Hope that once we rediscover them, we’ll be able to conserve them, along with the species that share their habitats.
+Hope that once we rediscover them, we’ll be able towork with partners to conserve them, along with the species that share their habitats.
 Most conservationists will say that hope is what drives them, against all odds.
 That’s what this initiative is all about.

-Q. What happens if you don’t find any of the species on the top 25 list?
+Q. What happens if you don’t find one of the top 25 most wanted species during an expedition?

-We certainly hope, for the sake of these species, that this isn’t the case.
-However, as we embark on these expeditions, we’ll be learning about the habitats these species once called home and will be looking for conservation opportunities even if we discover that the flagship species is no longer there.
-The top 25 flagship species represent only a fraction of the more than 1,200 species that scientists and conservationists from around the world nominated, and for now, are the targets of our continued fundraising efforts.
+As we embark on these expeditions, we’ll be learning about the habitats these species once called home and will be looking for conservation opportunities even if we discover that the flagship species is no longer there.
+The top 25 flagship species represent only a fraction of the more than 1,200 species that scientists, naturalists and conservationists from around the world nominated, and for now, are the targets of our continued fundraising efforts.
 However, as this initiative grows, we will be adding expeditions and working with partners to find additional lost species.
 In some cases, the flagship species actually share habitat with other nominated lost species, so we’ll be looking for those animals or plants, too, and reporting back.
+For some of our target species, we may launch additional expeditions, for others we may rely on partners to continue the search in different areas.

 Q. After a species is rediscovered, then what?